-I work with companies in a wide range of sectors, from construction or media and telecoms to financial or advisory businesses and my advice is always clear and pragmatic; even if it is not the news my client wants to hear, I am straight about what their options are and clear with my recommendations.
+I work with companies in a wide range of sectors, from construction, sports, media and telecoms to financial or advisory businesses and my advice is always clear and pragmatic; even if it is not the news my client wants to hear, I am straight about what their options are and clear with my recommendations.
 Litigation does not always mean going to court, but I am always willing to fight my client’s corner.

-Outside work my focus is on my family, but I also spend time on restoring cars and on Krav Maga.
+Outside work my focus is on my family, but I also spend time on restoring cars and Krav Maga.

 Speak to a litigator before problems begin.
 I can help someone far more when looking into potential hypothetical problems or situations that look likely to be problems in the future.
 The later a litigator is brought in, the more difficult the task and the less options there are available.